manikarthikk/openedx_upgrade/README.md

 # openedx_upgrade
 1)Download the repo

-2)add upgrade.log file inside the openedx_upgrade folder
+2)replace upgrade.log file

-3)run the python using the command python dataparser.py
+3)run the python using the command "python create_sqlmigrate.py"